Accounting Small Business Advice

 For a limited company in the UK, statutory accounts should typically include the following:

 A balance sheet shows the value of everything your company owns, in addition to what it owes on the last day of the financial year.
-A profit and loss account include your company’s running costs, sales, and any profit or loss made over the financial year.
+A profit and loss account includes your company’s income, costs, and resulting profit or loss over the financial year.

 Notes about the accounts offer more information on who money is owed to and what kind of payments they are, such as one-off or recurring payments.
 This provides more context to the accounts.
-Additionally, a director’s report and an auditor’s report might need to be included depending on the size of your company.
+Depending on your company’s size and eligibility for exemptions, you may also need to include a director’s report and, where required, an auditor’s report.

 A director’s report summarises the company’s prospects and any dividends that possibly will be paid to shareholders, as well as the names of directors, business activities, and events that can be seen on the balance sheet.
 Larger companies are also likely to use the director’s report as an opportunity to recap the past year and detail the company’s financial performance, while looking ahead to the next financial year.